Writing Great Website Content

 - Links or buttons that connect to other places on the website or externally

-- We usually use green later in the content development process.
-Any changes made to black content after it has been uploaded into the designs or development should be highlighted in green.
+- We usually use purple later in the content development process.
+Any changes made to black content after it has been uploaded into the designs or development should be highlighted in purple.
 This will help the Psychoactive team to quickly identify which content needs updating.
-If you don’t update it in green, it will be impossible to know if you have changed a word or a sentence.
-Once we have updated content highlighted in green on the designs or development environment we will change it back to black to indicate it is up to date.
+If you don’t update it in purple, it will be impossible to know if you have changed a word or a sentence.
+Once we have updated content highlighted in purple on the designs or development environment we will change it back to black to indicate it is up to date.

 Use two screens - one for content doc, one for wireframes